ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 The Burst InSAR workflow accepts as input a reference and secondary set of [Interferometric Wide swath Single Look Complex](https://sentinel.esa.int/web/sentinel/user-guides/sentinel-1-sar/acquisition-modes/interferometric-wide-swath "https://sentinel.esa.int/web/sentinel/user-guides/sentinel-1-sar/acquisition-modes/interferometric-wide-swath" ){target=_blank}
 (IW SLC) burst granules.
-Internally, each set of bursts must share the same polarization (VV or VH), and be contiguous along a single Sentinel-1 orbit path.
+Internally, each set of bursts must share the same polarization (VV or HH), and be contiguous along a single Sentinel-1 orbit path.
 See [Considerations for Selecting Input Bursts](#considerations-for-selecting-input-bursts "Jump to the Considerations for Selecting Input Bursts section in this document") for more guidance on constructing valid sets of bursts.